dfinity/sdk/docs/concepts/tech-stack.md

 ### Who should set `tech_stack`?

-In the short future, CDK will be able to set `tech_stack` without requiring extra configuration in `dfx.json`.
+In the near future, CDK will be able to set `tech_stack` without requiring extra configuration in `dfx.json`.

 Currently, `dfx` sets `tech_stack` for Rust and Motoko canisters if they don't define `tech_stack` explicitly in `dfx.json`.